 Since I will not be able to be at home in Colorado this year for Christmas, I decided that giving a gift that will benefit a whole family in need is the best way of celebrating family.
 I decided to buy a Yak for a family in need (detailed below) through the Pentok Institute from the Staffords, Andersons and Hills.

+Lhapal and his family are nomadic herders, living on grassland quite a long way from any major towns.
+Lhapal is 30 years old and he and his wife have two children, a preschool boy and a school-aged girl.
+The girl is not attending school because the family cannot cover the expenses and the school is so far away.
+Additionally, the girl has to help with household chores because the mother is always sick with an undiagnosed illness.
+The family has no money to send her to a hospital.
 Lhapal and his wife started their herd with 5 yaks from Lhapal’s parents.
 Over the last 10 years he and his wife have worked really hard and have raised 15 more yaks.
 Lhapal also helps other families to graze their yaks and sheep for additional income of around 1,000—2000 RMB a year.
 His wife makes around 500—1,000 RMB a year from selling surplus butter and cheese.
 They now have enough money to buy food and clothes but no surplus to save for their children’s education or pay for medical help for his wife.
 Their primary desire is to have enough money to raise some more yaks and be able to send their two children to school.

 Pentok means “to benefit and positively impact others.”
 The Pentok Institute, founded in 2007, is a not-for-profit, grass-roots initiative based in Qinghai Province.
 It aims to empower women from rural areas to take the lead in improving the quality of life in their communities.
 Projects include education, women’s leadership development, cultural preservation and community development.
 To date, 100% of the money Pentok has received has gone directly to projects benefiting local communities.